Clueless: Casting

 Alicia Silverstone plays Cher Horowitz, who was inspired by the title character in Jane Austen's 1816 novel Emma.

 Heckerling first saw Alicia Silverstone in the Aerosmith music video for "Cryin'" and kept her in the back of her mind for the role of Cher.
 When the film was still in development at Fox, executives suggested Alicia Witt, Keri Russell, Tiffani Thiessen, Gwyneth Paltrow, and Angelina Jolie for the part.
 Heckerling met with Reese Witherspoon, who already had a few film roles to her credit.
 Though Silverstone only had the thriller The Crush as her previous film, the studio did not pressure Heckerling to cast big stars, and Silverstone ultimately won the role of Cher.
-Ben Affleck and Zach Braff auditioned for the role of Josh.
+Finalists for the role of Josh included David Kriegel, Adam Trese, Henry Thomas, Fred Savage, Adrien Brody, Jason Gedrick, David Barry Gray, Jason London, Jason Bateman, Ethan Hawke, Chad Lowe, Steve Zahn and Jeremy Sisto.
+Jason Wiles, Ben Affleck and Zach Braff also auditioned for the role.
+Matt Damon, Jeremy Davies, Patrick Dempsey and Jared Leto were uninterested in the role and passed.

 Sarah Michelle Gellar was offered the role of Amber Mariens but turned it down due to her commitments to All My Children, while Zooey Deschanel auditioned for the role of Amber as well.
-Lauryn Hill auditioned for the role of Dionne, which eventually went to Stacey Dash.
+Lauryn Hill and Trina McGee Davis were finalists for the role of Dionne.
+Kerry Washington, Yunoka Doyle and Essence Atkins also auditioned.
+A.J.
+Langer was the runner up for the role of Tai.
+Alanna Ubach was also briefly considered.

-Seth Green auditioned for the role of Travis and Alanna Ubach was considered for the role of Tai.
-Terrence Howard and Dave Chappelle were considered for the role of Murray.
-Jeremy Renner and Jamie Walters auditioned for the role of Christian, and Jerry Orbach and Harvey Keitel were considered for the role of Cher's father, Melvin Horowitz.
+Johnny Galecki was the runner up for the role of Travis.
+Michael Goorjian, Ahmet Zappa and Seth Green also auditioned for the role.
+Terrence Howard and Larenz Tate were finalists for the role of Murray.
+Dave Chappelle and Seth Gilliam also unsuccessfully auditioned.
+Jamie Walters, Jonathan Brandis, and Raphael Petlock were finalists for the role of Christian.
+Jeremy Renner also auditioned.

+Christopher Walken, Robert Klein, Stephen Lang, Jerry Orbach, and Harvey Keitel were considered for the role of Cher's father, Melvin Horowitz.
 The character of Wendell Hall, played by Wallace Shawn, was inspired by a real-life debate teacher at Beverly Hills High School and a friend of Heckerling's.
 Prior to full-time acting, Shawn had been a teacher and drew on his experience for his portrayal of Mr. Hall.